There are many types of annuities that can be a smart decision for retirees. Today, we are diving into the different types of annuities for retirement

 Market Participation

-Index Annuities are linked to the performance of a specific financial index, such as the S&P 500.
-You can benefit from market gains without taking on the full risk of the market.
+Index Annuities are linked to the performance of a specific financial index, such as the S&P 500, unless you invest them in a fixed income bucket.
+They offer the upside of market gains without taking on the full risk of the market.

 They also offer various indexing strategies, allowing you to choose the one that best aligns with your risk tolerance and financial goals.

-Common strategies include point-to-point, monthly average, and annual reset.
+Common strategies include point-to-point, cap, monthly average, and annual reset.

 Tax-Deferred Growth

-Variable annuities provide tax deferred growth.
+Annuities provide tax-deferred growth.
 This means you do not have to pay taxes until you take your money out.

 Guaranteed Lifetime Income